Vanquay/Project-Purple-Cow/solution.md

 ## Local development

-In order to run the application run the command below and replace `Port` with desired port number
+In order to run the application run the command below and replace `{Port}` with desired port number

 ```
 docker build -t purple-cow . && docker run -p {Port}:3000 purple-cow